 Doctor of Philosophy in Health Promotion and Health Education

 Doctoral programs in health promotion and health education are primarily designed for health professionals and community educators interested in pursuing positions in research and academia.
-Students are paired with a faculty advisor tasked to help them design an individualized plan of study and prepare for a dissertation.
-Prerequisites include a bachelor's or master's degree, a statement of interest, letters of recommendation, and strong GRE scores.
+Students are paired with a faculty adviser tasked to help them design an individualized plan of study and prepare for a dissertation.

 Although students enrolled in a Ph.D. program in health promotion devise an individualized curriculum that meets their proposed dissertation goals, many Ph.D. programs also include common seminar courses such as: